griffinsteffy19/amrap-calc/docs/ARCHITECTURE.md

 5. **Content Management**: Easy addition of new movements and workouts via admin
 6. **API Performance**: Sub-100ms response times for all operations

-This architecture provides a solid foundation for the AMRAP Calculator's future growth while maintaining all existing functionality and improving code quality significantly.
+This architecture provides a solid foundation for the Functional Performance Calculator's future growth while maintaining all existing functionality and improving code quality significantly.
 The database migration transforms the application from a simple file-based tool into a scalable, professional fitness platform.